What are Deductions?

 Why are deductions applied?

 When a runner is scratched from the final field of a race, this alters the market and it is a requirement for that market to be re-framed.
-Deductions are made by racing stewards and are applied as a deduction (of cents in the dollar) to the face value of the ticket.
+Deductions are applied to the face value of the ticket based off an industry scale used by the trading team.
+The deduction is calculated and applied based on the fixed odds win price of the runner at the time it is scratched from the market

 What is a late scratching?